bigjosh/Bare-Metal-Blink-IR-Channel-Tester/README.md

 #### Ambient Noise

+Set your time scale to about 1ms per div.
+We only care about the signal from the RX channel, so you can turn off the trace from the TX blink.
+Set a trigger on the rising edge of the signal from the RX blink.

 Now separate the blinks so that the RX is looking into the wilderness.
-We do not care about the TX blink for this test, you you can turn off that channel on the scope and this time trigger on the rising edge of the RX `T` signal.

 It should look something like this...